 How it Came About

 We were actually contacted by a plumbing company who was replacing plumbing at the stadium.
 They were taking care of the easier to reach plumbing, but were not looking forward to dealing with plumbing buried deep into cement.
 More than than that, just a year earlier, they had experienced using jackhammers to tear up surfaces around concession stands to replace piping, and then re-pouring concrete around the pipes.
 That was obviously a much more labor intensive and costly process they would prefer not to repeat.
-Our Nu Flow pipe-relining service seemed to be just the ticket.
+Our Nu Flow pipe-relining service.

 Pipes buried in concrete is a significant issue in these facilities as it is a common construction technique.
 Piping should have a 20-30 year lifespan, which should parallel the life of a stadium today.
 The problem is the amount of beer and soda being poured down, and left in the drains for long periods of time.
 This acidic liquid prematurely corrodes many of these pipes, a situation similar to that which is going on right now at other arena’s, theaters and nightclubs across Chicagoland.
 It is a bit of a surprising issue especially in newer construction.